apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 | Field                                         | Description
 |-----------------------------------------------|-------------------------------------------------------
-| `/oidc/.well-known`                       | The discovery endpoint is a static page that you/clients use to query for CAS OIDC configuration information and metadata.
+| `/oidc/.well-known`, `/oidc/.well-known/openid-configuration` | The discovery endpoint is a static page that you/clients use to query for CAS OIDC configuration information and metadata.
 No session is required.
 CAS returns basic information about endpoints, supported scopes, etc used for OIDC authentication.
-| `/oidc/.well-known/openid-configuration`  | Same as above.
 | `/oidc/jwks`                              | A read-only endpoint that contains the server’s public signing keys, which clients may use to verify the digital signatures of access tokens and ID tokens issued by CAS.
 | `/oidc/authorize`                         | Authorization requests are handled here.
 | `/oidc/profile`                           | User profile requests are handled here.